LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ![Python output](figures/6-1-4-4.png)

-The clustering results show that the K-Means algorithm divides the original data into three clusters, with 1,165, 994, and 542 data, respectively.
-To further understand the causes of these three groups, we continue to trace each possible reason for the formation of a group.
+Our results from using the K-Means algorithm revealed that our initial data was separated into three distinct groups, containing 1,165, 994, and 542 items of data each.
+To get a better understanding of why these particular groups were formed, we're now looking into each possible factor that might have influenced their creation.

 ### Correlation between data clusters and geographical locations

-We first assume that the change in air quality is regional, so we explore whether the results of data clustering are related to the geographical location of air quality stations.
-We first retrieve the GPS coordinates of the stations and compute the physical distances of the two geographical locations.
-Then, according to the results of data clustering, we conduct a simple statistical analysis of the physical distances of different clusters and draw them in the picture below.
+We started by considering that air quality changes might be specific to certain areas.
+To investigate this, we looked at whether the patterns we found in air quality data were connected to where the air quality monitoring stations are located.
+First, we got the GPS coordinates of these stations and calculated how far apart they are from each other.

+Next, we grouped the data from these stations based on similarities and differences in their readings.
+Using this grouping, we then analyzed how the distances between stations in each group varied.
+We've illustrated these findings in the image below.

 ```python
 Dist_for_Clusters = [None]*len(np.unique(Result))